Dengyuemed/dengyuemed.github.io/_posts/2026-04-13-global-pharma-supply-network.md

 With the development of innovative therapies such as monoclonal antibodies and cell therapies, the supply chain has evolved into a **core competitive advantage**.

-👉 As highlighted by :contentReference[oaicite:1]{index=1}, modern pharmaceutical distributors now integrate procurement, logistics, customs clearance, and global delivery into a unified system. :contentReference[oaicite:2]{index=2}
+👉 As highlighted by [DengYue Medicine](https://dengyuemed.com/about-us/), modern pharmaceutical distributors now integrate procurement, logistics, customs clearance, and global delivery into a unified system.

 ---